powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

   - if the maximum active power limit is negative, then the generator or battery will be exported as `motor`,
   - otherwise, the generator will be exported as `generatorOrMotor`.

-The `SynchronousMachine.SynchronousMachineOperatingMode` is exported in the SSH profile depending on the target active power of the generator or battery and on fact that it is regulating or not:
+The `SynchronousMachine.operatingMode` is exported in the SSH profile depending on the target active power of the generator or battery and on fact that it is regulating or not:
 - if the target active power is positive, then the generator or battery will be exported as `generator`,
 - if the target active power is negative, then the generator or battery will be exported as `motor`,
 - if the target active power is zero and the generator or battery is regulating, then the operating mode will be `condenser`.
-- otherwise, the generator or battery will be exported as `generator` if is allowed by its `SynchronousMachine.SynchronousMachineKind`, otherwise `motor` and otherwise `condenser`.
+- otherwise, the generator or battery will be exported as `generator` if is allowed by its `SynchronousMachine.type`, otherwise `motor` and otherwise `condenser`.
 To know if the generator or battery is behaving as a condenser, its `targetV`, `targetQ` and `voltageRegulatorOn` attributes are used.